verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_lsm.md

 **AppArmor (Application Armor)**:

 AppArmor uses profiles to confine applications and restrict their access to system resources.
 Each profile defines the permissions for a specific application, including which files it can access, which network operations it can perform, and more.
 AppArmor is generally easier to manage and configure compared to SELinux.
-There is a default enabled AppArmor profile for Docker named usually named `docker-default`.
+There is a default enabled AppArmor profile for Docker usually named `docker-default`.
 You can find the template for this profile [here](https://github.com/moby/moby/blob/master/profiles/apparmor/template.go).

 **SELinux (Security-Enhanced Linux)**: